 - Preheat oven to 350 degrees F. Line a rimmed baking sheet with parchment paper.

-- In a large heavy skillet (I used cast iron), heat the canola oil over medium high heat.
-Add the turkey and cook until browned and fully cooked and meat is broken apart.
+- In a large heavy skillet (I used cast iron), heat the canola oil (1 tablespoon) over medium high heat.
+Add the ground turkey and cook until browned and fully cooked and meat is broken apart.

-- Add the black beans, corn, taco seasoning, and water, and cook for 2-3 more minutes, stirring occasionally, until beans and corn are heated through.
+- Add the black beans (1 cup), corn (1/2 cup), taco seasoning (2 tablespoons), and water (1/4 cup), and cook for 2-3 more minutes, stirring occasionally, until beans and corn are heated through.

 - Meanwhile, cut the mini bell peppers in half, leaving the stems intact and removing the ribs and seeds with a paring knife.